Robot brain on patrol

 Marc Dassler

 Since then, Energy Robotics has continuously developed its cross-hardware software solutions.
-The robots of their company partners “Ex-Robotics” and Boston Dynamics – an application for other robot types and also drones is currently in the works – navigate autonomously thanks to the software from Darmstadt.
+The robots of their company partners and “Ex-Robotics” – an application for other robot types and also drones is currently in the works – navigate autonomously thanks to the software from Darmstadt.
 Laser scanners are used to create maps of the facilities to be monitored.
 The robots learn.
 Once remotely sent on their surveillance course, they can then negotiate it on their own.
+Boston Dynamics

 Innovative “Click-and-Inspect Technology”